-Like Jesus at the well, remember that your purpose is to help bring people to salvation.
+Like Jesus at the well, we must remember that our purpose is to help bring people to salvation.
 We are not called to do any action that would push people always from salvation, but rather to lead them by example towards that salvation.
+We are called to be like Christ as much as possible.
+So with that in mind we must strive to influence the people around us for good.
 Any step you take today may have future consequence.
 Your witness, your testimony, your actions can bring people to the point they accept the Holy Spirit or not.
 Your interface may only be one small step; but do your best to make it a step towards God, not away.
 Therefore, let us think about our actions and the possible consequences they could have for people turning to or away from Him.

 Error is error, wrong is not right.
 But, a person’s final destination is up to God, not us.
 Fortunate for each of us, it should be considered.
 During the journey of life through the time space continuum, we need to do our best to keep ourselves and those around us moving towards God, not away from Him.
 The direction is always clear, sometimes we just do not want to read the signs.
 That is why we need the Holy Ghost’s help to read those signs and keep on moving in the consistent direction towards heaven.

 If we understand we are less than perfect, actually far less than imperfect, we have a good start.
 We know we need God in our lives to give us direction.
 We need His guidance to direct our ACTION.

 The common theme through the Collect, Epistle and Gospel is that if we have hope and trust in God, we must dread naught, and carry on, empowered through our daily lives here on Earth until we are called to our heavenly home.
 These are actions we must take not mere thoughts or words, actual actions!